surasshu/wsh_listenbrainz/README.md

 will be sent.

-The script uses the same standard as `Last.fm` for deciding how much of a track you have to play for it to count.This is either half the track length or 4 minutes - whichever is lower.
+The script uses the same standard as `Last.fm` for deciding how much of a track you have to play for it to count.
+This is either half the track length or 4 minutes - whichever is lower.

 ###Instructions